mcous/decoy/docs/usage/verify.md

 # Spying with verify

 A spy is a mock that simply records all calls made to it.
-In Decoy, you use the [`verify` API][decoy.decoy.verify] to make assertions about the calls to a spy.
+In Decoy, you use the [`verify` API][decoy.Decoy.verify] to make assertions about the calls to a spy.

 If you're coming from `unittest.mock`, you're probably used to calling your code under test and _then_ verifying that your dependency was called correctly.
 Decoy can provide similar call verification.